AdaptableTools/example-adaptable-angular-aggrid/README.md

     >Note: as data ticks in the Grid, the notional Percent Bar updates and so does this calculated column

 ### FreeText Column
-There is one [FreeTextColumn](https://docs.adaptabletools.com/docs/adaptable-functions/freetext-column-function) called 'Comments'.
+There is one [FreeTextColumn](https://docs.adaptabletools.com/docs/adaptable-modules/freetext-column-module) called 'Comments'.

 This has 2 comments pre-populated (rows 983, 996).
-### Gradient Column
+### Gradient Style
-One [Gradient Column](https://docs.adaptabletools.com/docs/adaptable-functions/gradient-column-function) has been created on the 'Bid Offer Spread' column in a rather vulgar purple
+One [Gradient Style](https://docs.adaptabletools.com/docs/adaptable-modules/format-column-module#gradient) has been created on the 'Bid Offer Spread' column in a rather vulgar purple

 ### Sparkline Column
 One [Sparkline Column](https://docs.adaptabletools.com/docs/plugins/chart/sparkline-column-function) has been created for the  'History' column - viewable in the 'Sorted' Layout